stfndamjanovic/laravel-pending-updates/README.md

 ### Using timestamps

-You can also use timestamps.
+You can also use timestamps to specify exact time when you want to update some model.

 ```php
 $ticket = Ticket::find(1); // an Eloquent model